aws-amplify/docs/docs/lib/datastore/fragments/js/sync/50-selectiveSync.md

 }
 ```

-Either of these sync expressions will result in AppSync retrieving records from DynamoDB via a query operation:
+Either of these sync expressions will result in AWS AppSync retrieving records from Amazon DynamoDB via a query operation:

 ```js
 DataStore.configure({